aloussase/hestia/README.md

 - **Responsive Design** - Clean web interface accessible from any device
 - **Real-time Updates** - Live monitoring of your infrastructure

+For a list of available panels, see the Panels section below.

 ## Prerequisites

 - Java 21 or higher